 Scale to Zero

 Valet servers shut down when idle and start on demand.
-Inactive projects consume only disk storage, not compute.
+Inactive projects consume only storage, not compute.
+Long-idle projects are archived to R2 and release all Fly resources.

 How it works